 In Metal Slug 3 their leader was kidnapped and replaced by a disguised Martian, and after they figure this out, they join the heroes in their Battleship Raid of the Martian's Mothership.

-Played with in Metal Slug 6; they team up with the Martiansagain, but a new alien species (or evil mole people that live underground?) finds Earth half-way through the game and find it ripe for the conquering.
+Played with in Metal Slug 6; they team up with the Martiansagain, but a new alien species (Venusians) finds Earth right after Mission 2 and find it ripe for the conquering.
 As for the favorite food of these aliens?
 Mars People.
-So now you, Morden's army, AND the Martians all team up against these new baddies.
+So now you, Morden's army, and the Martians all team up against these new baddies.

 Evil Knockoff: The Ptolemic Army from Metal Slug 5 stole the blueprints of the titular tanks which allowed them to create their own bastardized Metal Slugs.
 In fact the first boss is a titanic Metal Slug dubbed Metal Rear.

-Metal Slug Advance for the Gameboy Advance had Formor,a larger version(3 times) of the Metal Slug
+Metal Slug Advance for the Game Boy Advance has Formor, a larger version(3 times) of the Metal Slug.

 Evil Laugh: General Morden, Allen O'Neal, Rootmars, and Amadeus.